cerbos/tutorial/src/06-adding-conditions/README.md

 Complex logic can be defined in conditions (or sets of conditions) which you can read more about in the docs.

-# Extending Tests
+# Extending tests

-Now that we have a conditional policy, we can add these as test cases in our user tests.
-We can now define multiple `user` resources and principals and create test cases for ensuring the `update` action is allowed when the ID of the principal matches the ID of the resource, aswell as checking that it isn't allowed if the condition is not met.
+Now that you have a conditional policy, you can add these as test cases in the user tests.
+You can now define multiple `user` resources and principals and create test cases for ensuring the `update` action is allowed when the ID of the principal matches the ID of the resource, aswell as checking that it isn't allowed if the condition is not met.

 ```yaml
 ---